-Term Sheet -- Thursday June 27
+Term Sheet — Thursday June 27, Social Capital, TikTok

 VENTURE DEALS

-• eSmart Systems, a Norweigan provider of AI-based analytics for infrastructure inspection and asset health monitoring, raised $34.4 million in funding.
-Energy Impact Partners and innology Ventures invested.
+– eSmart Systems, a Norweigan provider of AI-based analytics for infrastructure inspection and asset health monitoring, raised $34.4 million in funding.
+Energy Impact Partners and Innogy Ventures invested.

 • Taster, a London-based delivery-only online restaurant brand maker, raised $8 million in Series A funding from Battery Ventures, Heartcore Capital, LocalGlobe, and others.